jlevy/og-equity-compensation/README.md

   You know what this is now.
 - Bonus: Additional cash you’ll get on a regular basis, if the company has a plan for this.
 - [Signing bonus](https://www.investopedia.com/terms/s/signing-bonus.asp): Cash you get just for signing.
-(Signing bonuses usually have some contingencies—for example, you could have to pay it back if you leave the company within 12 or 24 months.)
+(Signing bonuses usually have some strings attached—for example, you could have to pay back the bonus if you leave the company within 12 or 24 months.)

 While the details may not be included in your offer letter, to get full information on your [total rewards](https://www.worldatwork.org/total-rewards-model/) you’ll also want to